francoisledroff/chezlesbarbus/BigTalk.en.md

 `RPE` And so ?
 What's your point here ?

-Well, fw are securing stuff, aren't they ?
+`FLD` Well, fw are securing stuff, aren't they ?

 `RPE` No, they are not.
 FW blocks access to unused ports - but your app needs to be accessed, therefore the port to it needs to be open, isn't it ?